-- \9 The significant growth in accounts payable-other compared with the previous quarter and year on year resulted primarily from the increase in operating expenses and the purchase of servers, etc. - \10 The substantial increase in accrued income taxes compared with the previous quarter and year on year was mainly due to the booking of income taxes. - \11 The decrease in long-term deferred taxes compared with the previous quarter was chiefly due to the mark-to-market of investment securities.
+- \9 The growth in accounts payable-other year on year resulted primarily from the increase in operating expenses and the purchase of servers, etc. - \10 Although accrued income taxes were booked in the quarter, they were lower than those of the previous quarter due to an interim payment of income taxes. - \11 The amount of points granted or temporarily granted expected to be used under the Yahoo!
+Points system that commenced in the previous quarter was booked to the reserve for point system account. - \12 The expansion in other current liabilities compared with the previous quarter and year on year was mainly due to an increase in advances resulting from the consolidation of new subsidiaries. - \13 The decrease in long-term deferred taxes compared with the previous quarter and year on year was chiefly due to the mark-to-market of investment securities.